mlabs-haskell/cardanow/docs/running-locally.md

 ## Run the project

-The project depend from a env variable `NETWORK` that identifies the cardano network that will be used for the flow.
+The project depends on a `NETWORK` environment variable that identifies the Cardano network to be used for the flow.
-The system is build in such a way that allows parallel execution on different `NETWORK`.
+The system is designed to allow parallel execution on different networks.

 ### Individual steps

 #### Setup

 The system depends on different environment variables.
-If you are using `direnv` the variable are automatically loaded (with `NETWORK=preview`).
+If you are using `direnv` the variables are automatically loaded (with `NETWORK=preview`).

 If you need to change the network (or you don't use `direnv`), you can run this: